-There are both circulating and non-circulating sections of the History Collections.
-Although materials housed inside the History Collections Reading Room are non-circulating, clients may request photocopies of these materials.
+There are both circulating (3rd floor) and non-circulating (4th floor) sections of the History Collections.
+Although materials housed inside the History Collections Reading Room are non-circulating, clients may request copies of many of these materials.
 Document delivery charges apply.

 The collections include over 6,200 monographs, 200 artifacts, and a growing collection of oral history tapes, transcripts, and videos.
-Significant microfilm holdings include the Adelaide Nutting Historical Nursing Collection, Early American Medical Imprints, and American Medical Periodicals.
+They also include the Laupus Library Archives and the Country Doctor Archives.
+Significant microfilm holdings include the Adelaide Nutting Historical Nursing Collection, Primary Sources for the History of Pharmacy in the United States, Early American Medical Imprints, and American Medical Periodicals.

 Although the History Collections Reading Room is open during the hours listed below, appointments are encouraged for using materials that are housed inside the Room.

 Phone (252) 744-2235

 Fax (252) 744-3311

 History Collections will offer limited service on Thursday, December 18.
 It will be closed December 19 – January 4.
 It will resume its regular hours on Monday, January 5.

 Hours Mon - Fri 9am - 4pm View Library Hours